rakeshvar/Zygote-Mutating-Arrays-WorkAround.jl/README.md

 So that we are not mutating a part of an array/matrix anywhere.

-This works but is inefficient as for large sizes $n$, multipication by $A$ can be achieved in $O(n)$ time vs. $O(n^2)$ time as our current direct matrix multiplication does!
-So we make the function $y$ more efficient by avoiding the matrix $A$.
+This works but is inefficient as for large sizes `n`, multipication by `A` can be achieved in `O(n)` time vs. `O(n²)` time as our current direct matrix multiplication does!
+So we make the function `y` more efficient by avoiding the matrix `A`.
 Instead, we write code to update state without the multipication.

 ```julia